 - Layal Bahnam, a program manager at Maharat News

-JournalismAI has also developed an AI Academy for Small Newsrooms that you can now apply for.
+JournalismAI has also developed an AI Academy for Small Newsrooms that journalists can take part in for free.
+(The 2022 cohort will soon be announced.)

 One thing is clear though: despite the many hurdles, giving up on AI adoption is not an option for most of these news organisations.